 - Stop before it starts getting sticky.
 (That means the butter is melted partially.)

-Step 3: Wrap a pie dough and chill it in the fridge, ideally for more than a few hours.
+Step 3: Wrap the pie dough and chill it in the fridge for more than a few hours.

 How to wrap and chill the pie dough